KolosalAI/kolosal-agent/README.md

     system_prompt: |
       You are an AI analyst specialized in text and data analysis.
       Provide detailed analysis with clear insights and conclusions.

+  - name: "RetrievalAgent"
+    capabilities: ["retrieval", "document_management", "semantic_search", "knowledge_base", "vector_search"]
+    auto_start: true
+    system_prompt: |
+      You are an AI agent specialized in information retrieval and document management.
+      You excel at managing documents, performing semantic search, and providing context-aware responses using retrieved information.

 # Available functions
 functions: